 Requirement(s) fulfilled

 This course offers an intentional learning structure and cohort model for students who are engaging in community-based learning.
-This course integrates meaningful, community engagement with reflection and reciprocal learning.
-Students who are a part of the CBL Experience will have the opportunity to explore their strengths and values through the context of engagement in the local community and will explore topics related to citizenship, service, and philanthropy.
-Additionally, students will learn about the historical context of Tacoma and the importance of understanding place while engaging in a community.
-Students who take EXLN 295 will complete written reflections to articulate the narrative of their learning experience and will be asked to present at a symposium event, or comparable presentation.
+This course integrates meaningful community engagement with reflection and shared learning.
+Students who are a part of the CBL Experience will have the opportunity to explore their strengths and values through the context of engagement in the local community and will explore topics related to service and professional development.
+Students who take EXLN 295 will complete written reflections to articulate the narrative of their learning experience.
+Variable credit options correspond to the number of hours students anticipate completing at their community-based learning sites during the semester.

 Prerequisites